Bristol-Cyber-Security-Group/packetsniffing/README.md

 There is a ALM_Apriori.py file which is a Association Rule Mining w/ Apriori Algorithm code.
 The code extracts frequent and interesting combinations from the captured packets and then generates strong rules out of the captured packets.

+The ALM_Apriori.py can also be executed using Google Colab.

 ## Requirements
 pip install apriori
 pip install apyori